zack-bitcoin/amoveo-docs/design/sortition_chains_implementation.md

 It has the root-hash

 If someone can demonstrate an alternative way to close this layer that results in a higher priority height, then we can know that this potential_winner did not win.

+4) challenge
+- id of this challenge
+- pubkey of who made this challenge
+- which of the 128 hashes is incorrect
+- id of the response being challenged
+- timestamp
+- refund paid

+Starting at the sortition object as the root, there is a tree that alternates response, challenge, response, challenge.
+The sortition object can have multiple responses. the responses can have multiple challenges, and the challenges can have multiple responses.

+5) response
+- id of this response
+- pubkey of who made this response
+- has a merkle root for 128 hashes of the vdf
+- id of the challenge or sortition object being responded to.
+- timestamp
+- refund paid

 Claim Proof